© 2013 by: Opcode

 DKA will be sold

-The SGM is officially licensed from: River West Brands / Coleco Holding LLC.
+The first SGM is officially licensed from: River West Brands / Coleco Holding LLC.

-DKA and the Super Game Cartridge SGC is an Opcode Games project.
+DKA, LB and the Super Game Cartridge SGC is likewise also Opcode Games projects.

 and the old Brand Coleco,